 Together, with our hospital and physician partners, we are one-hundred percent focused on cancer care.

-For over 40 years, Mary Bird Perkins Cancer Center has delivered with compassion and excellence the most advanced cancer care available.
+For 50 years, Mary Bird Perkins Cancer Center has delivered with compassion and excellence the most advanced cancer care available.
 Our mission is to improve survivorship and lessen the burden of cancer through expert treatment, compassionate care, early detection, research and education.

 In the late 1960s, sixteen community leaders headed by Dr. M.J.
 Rathbone, Jr. and Anna B. Lipsey saw the need for a community owned, nonprofit radiation cancer facility in the greater Baton Rouge area.
 With both the vision and financial support of the Baton Rouge community the Cancer Radiation and Research Foundation – now known as Mary Bird Perkins Cancer Center – was established.